-A bridge is a network component that connects two networks at the data link layer (layer 2) of the OSI model.
-A bridge forwards packets by flooding all available connections without regard to addressing, only forwarding to specific addresses after its forwarding database has been confirmed through trial-and-confirmation.
-The AWK-6232's bridge operation is based on the AP (master) and Client (Slave) concept: both sides of the connection must have the same RF type, SSID, and security settings.
+A bridge is a network component that connects two networks.
+AWK-5232's bridge operation is based on the AP (master) and Client (Slave) concept.
+Both sides of the connection must have the same RF type, SSID, and security settings.